Kraus-Michal/Nodejs_Project/README.md

 Database Import:

-Remember to import the database named dzial_wsaprcia from the file baza_danych.sql using a platform like XAMPP and phpMyAdmin.
+Remember to import the database named dzial_wsparcia from the file baza_danych.sql using a platform like XAMPP and phpMyAdmin.
 Also, make sure the Apache and MySQL modules are running in the XAMPP control panel.